InterDigitalInc/CompressAI/docs/source/zoo.rst

 .. note:: The number of channels for the convolutionnal layers and the entropy bottleneck depends on the architecture and the quality parameter (~targeted bit-rate).
-For low bit-rates (< 1bpp), the litterature usually recommends 192 channels for the entropy bottleneck, and 320 channels for higher bitrates.
+For low bit-rates (<0.5 bpp), the literature usually recommends 192 channels for the entropy bottleneck, and 320 channels for higher bitrates.
    The detailed list of configurations can be found in :obj:`compressai.zoo.image.cfgs`.